Finding the Perfect Wig for Your Face Shape: A Complete Guide

 Wigs for Long Faces

-Long faces need styles that add width and reduce the appearance of length.
+Long faces require styles that add width and reduce the appearance of length.

 Best styles: Wigs with bangs, curls, and waves that add volume on the sides.